Nap Lajoie: Cleveland Bronchos/Naps

 Lajoie, nicknamed "The Frenchman" and considered baseball's most famous player at the time, arrived in Cleveland on June 4; his play was immediately met with approval from fans.
 The Bronchos drew 10,000 fans to League Park in Lajoie's first game.
-The Bronchos' record at the time Lajoie and fellow Athletics teammate, Bill Bernhard, joined was 11–24 and improved to 12–24 after the team's inaugural game with their new players, a 4–3 win over the Boston Americans.
+The Bronchos' record at the time Lajoie and Bill Bernhard, Lajoie's fellow Athletics teammate, joined was 11–24 and improved to 12–24 after the team's inaugural game with their new players, a 4–3 win over the Boston Americans.
 The team went on to finish 69–67, fifth in the AL, for the franchise's first winning record since the AL began as a league.
 After his first season with the Bronchos, Lajoie's .378 average led all AL players.
 New York Giants manager, John McGraw, was rumored to want to sign Lajoie, but Lajoie said "...
 I intend to stick to Cleveland."

-For the remainder of 1902 and most of 1903, Lajoie and Flick traveled separately from the rest of the team, needing to avoid entering Pennsylvania so as to avoid a subpoena (the only team they could legally play with inside state limits was the Phillies).
-When the Naps went to play in Philadelphia, Lajoie and Bernhard would go to nearby Atlantic City to help pass the time.
+For the remainder of 1902 and most of 1903, Lajoie, Bernhard, and Elmer Flick traveled separately from the rest of the team, needing to avoid entering Pennsylvania so as to avoid a subpoena, as the only team they could legally play with inside state limits was the NL's Phillies.
+When the team went to play in Philadelphia, Lajoie and Bernhard would go to nearby Atlantic City to help pass the time.
 The issue was finally resolved when the leagues made peace through the National Agreement in September 1903 (which also brought the formation of the World Series).

 To begin the 1903 season, the club changed its name from the Bronchos to the Naps in honor of Lajoie after a readers' poll result was released by the Cleveland Press.
 (The team was officially the Blues in their inaugural AL season but changed to the Bronchos for the 1902 season.)
-The Bronchos finished the season 77–63 and Lajoie finished his first full season with the club again the AL's batting champion with a .344 average.
+The Naps finished the season 77–63 and Lajoie finished his first full season with the club as once again the AL's batting champion with a .344 average.
 He also led the league in slugging percentage (.518), finished second in doubles (41), third in RBIs (93) and tied for fifth in home runs (7).
 In the off-season he contracted pleurisy.

 During the 1904 season, Lajoie received a suspension after he spat tobacco juice in an umpire's eye.
 He later informally replaced Bill Armour as the team's manager (Armour submitted his resignation on September 9 but as team captain, Lajoie had already been acting as the Naps' field manager).
 After the season had concluded, Lajoie was officially named manager.
 He still managed to lead the majors with a .376 batting average as he recorded his second consecutive league batting title.
 He also led the majors in hits (208), doubles (49), RBIs (102) and slugging percentage (.546).
-Lajoie forbade his players from card playing and gambling during the regular season.
+Lajoie prohibited his players from playing cards and gambling during the regular season.
 As a manager, Lajoie was also described as "much too lenient with his players."